tomordonez/tomordonez.github.io/_posts/2018-04-06-python-socket-save-data-to-file.md

 tags: [python, socket]
 ---

-## Setup

-* Python3
-* Linux Fedora 27

-This exercise is based on a lesson on sockets from Coursera.

-This can be tested using 3 methods:
+Send and receive data can be tested using 3 methods:

 * telnet
 * Chrome developer tools
-* sockets
+* Python socket and save data to file

 ## Using Telnet